More than Meets the Eye: Understanding the Effect of Individual Objects on Perceived Visual Privacy: Results

-We evaluate~\hyperref[rq:co]{H3} by testing whether the co-presence of background PSOs further increases the perceived privacy level (PPL) of a foreground PSO compared to the presence of a single background PSO.
-Since asking each participant to rate every possible combination would have made the survey longer and could lead to participant fatigue, we adopted a branching procedure: each participant first identified the background PSO that had the lowest effect on a given foreground PSO, and this ``least effective'' background PSO was paired with each remaining background PSO for the same foreground PSO.
-Table~\ref{tab:least_private_counts} reports how often each background PSO was assessed as the least effective, which determined the combinations evaluated.

-The resulting selection imbalance rendered formal statistical testing approaches inappropriate.
+We evaluated~\hyperref[rq:co]{H3} by testing whether the co-presence of background PSOs further increases the perceived privacy level (PPL) of a foreground PSO compared to the presence of a single background PSO.
+To avoid survey fatigue from rating all possible combinations, we adopted a branching procedure: each participant first identified the background PSO that had the lowest effect on a given foreground PSO, and this ``least effective'' background PSO was paired with each remaining background PSO for the same foreground PSO.
+Table~\ref{tab:least_private_counts} reports how often each background PSO was assessed as the least effective, determining the combinations evaluated.
+The resulting selection imbalance made formal statistical testing approaches inappropriate.
 Therefore, we report two complementary quantitative measures: (1) the mean change in the comfortability level when a second background PSO is added to the image and (2) the proportion of participants whose comfortability level decreased after this addition.

 Figure~\ref{fig:cobars} illustrates the magnitude of mean changes when two least effective background PSOs (extracted from Table~\ref{tab:least_private_counts}) are present in the image, labeled ``both''.
 Table~\ref{tab:pairs_positive} reports the proportion of participants who decreased their level of comfortability when they observe two background PSOs.
 Both results converged to the same pattern: a small subset of PSO pairs consistently decreased the comfortability level (amplified perceived privacy level) beyond their single-object effects.
-For example, the co-presence of landmark/tattoo produced a considerable average drop in comfortability level ($0.66$) and in a substantial fraction of participants, the co-presence reduced the willingness to share.
+For example, the co-presence of landmark/tattoo produced a considerable average drop in comfortability level ($0.66$) and in a substantial fraction of the participants, the co-presence reduced the willingness to share the foreground PSO.
 Pairs such as poster/tattoo and landmark/tattoo repeatedly ranked among the most impactful, with other notable combinations including e-mail/username and phone number/username on computer/phone screen.
 Most other co-presences showed minimal effects.